webosose/website/content/en/about/release-notes/webos-ose-2-3-0-release-notes.md

   - YouTube app
       - Fixed an issue where the settings pop-up menu flickers when the progress bar is hovered over or some setting value is changed.

+  - LSM (Luna Surface Manager)
+      - Fixed an issue where a subscription to LSM is canceled unexpectedly.
+      - Fixed an issue where, when an app is relaunched, the initial screen of the app is not displayed.

 ## Known Issues

   - While booting, a light-purple background is displayed briefly before Home Launcher shows up.